Magic isn't real

 Oh, well yeah.
 That makes perfect sense.
 I mean how else did I think it was gonna work?

-After a couple hours, I had added variable scoping, and global variable/const support which I decided was actually not a useful enough of a feature to actually contribute, because each function is evaluated on it’s own, and there is essentially a 0% chance of there being naming/scoping conflicts.
-But the point is, I didn’t discover that until I had finished the implementation and some tests, and although the feature is useless, the whole process was a very valuable use of my time.
+After a couple hours, I had added variable scoping, and global const declarations which I concluded was actually not a useful feature at all, because each function is evaluated on it’s own, leaving essentially a 0% chance of actual naming/scope conflicts.
+But the point is, I didn’t discover that until I had finished writing it with some tests, and although the ‘feature’ is useless, the whole process was a very valuable learning experience and all around good use of my time.

 This is just a reminder to everyone at different levels of their developer journey, that the “magic” is not real and the overwhelming majority of the time, you are simply lacking the necessary context and it will likely make perfect sense to you as soon as you have it.